JoaquinDillen/PDS_TP/README.md

 February 2022 Barcelos, Portugal

-Processamento Digital de Sinal (Nuno Dias - ndias@ipca.pt)
+Digital Signal Processing (Nuno Dias - ndias@ipca.pt)

 Specific Objectives:
   Development of an algorithm to analyze a student's voice while saying the